With new electric vans coming onto the market almost every month, you may now be seeing these kinds of vehicles on the road more often.

 Electric vans aren’t for everyone, but a potential buyer can ask themselves a few questions which may make the decision easier:

-• Is the payload adequate?
+- Is the payload enough?
 It’s important to check the payload will suit your needs.